ridvankuntug/ridvankuntug/README.md

 - 🖖 Hi, I’m @ridvankuntug
 - 💻 I’m a Computer Engineer
-- 🧬 I'm improving myself
+- 🧬 I improv myself in Backend development with .Net and PHP
 - 📫 How to reach me:
       ridvankuntug@gmail.com
+- 🔗 And all other platforms I'm ridvankuntug, you can easly find me.